malingzhi58/Project6-S21/README.md

 **Grace days:**
 You may use your remaining grace days on this project, even though these days go into finals week.

+### Use and Borrowing Code
+In this project you have been given substantial code to start with.
+You do not need to cite this code nor add additional comments to it.
+You **do**, however, need to comment your code that you add to it.

+You should not need to borrow any code from elsewhere, but if you do, be sure to cite it.

+**We will use a software similarity detection system to analyze your code in comparison to the submission of others.
+Be aware that this looks at the underlying structure of code, not surface features such as comments and variable names.
+Please review the Policy on collaboration and cheating in the Syllabus.**

 ### What to turn in
 1. Create a directory named with your Andrew ID (and only your Andrew id).
 2. Take screen shots of a successful snapshot (because of its length, it will probably take more than one) and put it into this new directory.